Statistical Significance of Clustering using Soft Thresholding: Introduction

 \cite{liu:sigclust} proposed a Monte Carlo based method called Statistical Significance of Clustering (SigClust) which was specifically designed to assess the significance of clustering results for HDLSS data.
-An important contribution of that paper included a careful examination of the question of ``what is a cluster".
-With an eye firmly on the very challenging HDLSS case, the answer was taken to be ``data generated from a single multivariate Gaussian distribution".
-This Gaussian definition of ``cluster" has been previously used by \cite{kou1993,mclachlan2000}.
+An important contribution of that paper included a careful examination of the question of ``what is a cluster?".
+For this reason, with an eye firmly on the very challenging HDLSS case, their notion of cluster was taken to be ``data generated from a single multivariate Gaussian distribution".
+This Gaussian definition of ``cluster" has been previously used by \citet{kou1993} and \citet{mclachlan2000} and \citet{fraley2002}.
 This was a specific choice, which made the HDLSS problem tractable, but entailed some important consequences.
-For example, it is possible that none of Cauchy, Uniform, nor even $t$ distributed data sets will give a single cluster in this sense.
+For example, none of the Cauchy, Uniform, nor even $t$ distributions correspond to a single cluster in this sense.
 While this may seem to be a strong assumption, it has allowed sensible real data analysis in otherwise very challenging HDLSS situations, with a strong record of usefulness in bioinformatics applications, see e.g. \cite{sigapply1,Neil10}.
-From this perspective SigClust formulates the problem as a hypothesis testing procedure with \begin{itemize} \item[] $H_0$: the data are from a single Gaussian distribution \item[] $H_1$: the data are not from a Gaussian distribution. \end{itemize} The test statistic used in SigClust is the 2-means cluster index which is defined as the ratio of the within cluster variation to the total variation.
+From this perspective, SigClust formulates the problem as a hypothesis testing procedure with \begin{itemize} \item[] $H_0$: the data are from a single Gaussian distribution \item[] $H_1$: the data are not from a single Gaussian distribution. \end{itemize} As noted in \cite{liu:sigclust}, this choice of null hypothesis is more sensible than say a difference between subgroups in terms of means, because clustering methods will split even a truely Gaussian population into (mean based) statistically significant subgroups.
+The test statistic used in SigClust is the 2-means cluster index which is defined as the ratio of the within cluster variation to the total variation.
 Because this statistic is location and rotation invariant, it is enough to work only with a Gaussian null distribution with mean $0$ and diagonal covariance matrix $\Lambda$.
 The null distribution of the test statistic can be approximated empirically using a direct Monte Carlo simulation procedure.
 The significance of a clustering result can be assessed by computing an appropriate $p$-value.
 Recently, \cite{maitra2012} proposed a non-parametric bootstrap approach for assessing significance in the clustering of multidimensional datasets.
-They defined cluster as a subset of data sampled from a spherically symmetry, compact and unimodal distribution and a non-parametric version of the bootstrap was used to sample the null distribution.
+They defined a cluster to be a subset of data sampled from a spherically symmetric, compact and unimodal distribution and a non-parametric version of the bootstrap was used to sample the null distribution.
 It is important to note that their method has not been developed to handle HDLSS situations yet.